 Whether the reliefs are useful or not depends on the type of trust and how the fund is used.
 In any situation where trust income is passed on to the beneficiary, he will ultimately be taxed on it as if it were his personal income, provided he completes the necessary tax return or repayment claim.
 If the income is distributed the advantage of the vulnerable beneficiary income tax relief is not that it saves tax overall but that it avoids the rigmarole of the trustees paying tax and then the beneficiary claiming it back.
 See Example 1.

-The position is different where in
+The position is different where income is accumulated because the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 What is quick succession relief?Quick succession relief (QSR) reduces the tax payable when the same property has been subject to more than one charge to IHT.
 It applies where there have been two chargeable transfers on which tax is payable within a period of five years.Although commonly called QSR,

 Generally speaking, inheritance tax (IHT) is charged only on transfers of value by individuals and trusts.
 However, to prevent avoidance of the tax, the charge is extended to participators in close companies where:•a close company makes a transfer of value, or•the share capital or loan capital of a

 RDEC ― large company R&D reliefSince 1 April 2016, or from 1 April 2013 by election, large company R&D relief is given through research and development expenditure credits (RDEC), which is a taxable credit payable to the company.
 As the credit is taxable, it is also sometimes called an above the